Life Insurance Cost Guide

 What Else to Consider

-There’s no right answer for what type of life insurance you should buy.
+There’s no right answer for what type of product you should buy.
 Everybody’s financial situation is different, and your needs are specific to your circumstances.

 You can search online for life insurance calculators to figure out what’s right for you.

 You don’t have to buy only one type of product.
-There are benefits and drawbacks to owning each type, making it common to own multiple types of policies simultaneously.
-For instance, you might consider layering term policies of different lengths so that, as your financial picture evolves, your coverage changes, too.
-Or you could purchase a level term policy to provide coverage until retirement at age 65, a small whole life policy to offset funeral expenses, and some additional 10-year term coverage to top things off in the immediate future.
+There are benefits and drawbacks to owning each type, making it common to own multiple types simultaneously.
+For instance, you might consider layering term products of different lengths so that, as your financial picture evolves, your benefits change, too.
+Or you could purchase a level term to provide coverage until retirement at age 65, a small whole life to offset funeral expenses, and some additional 10-year term to top things off in the immediate future.

-One of the most important things to consider when purchasing life insurance is the financial strength of the company providing it.
-You might pay into a policy for five decades before making a claim, and you should have confidence that the provider will still be in business years from now.
+One of the most important things to consider when purchasing a policy is the financial strength of the company providing it.
+You might pay into it for five decades before making a claim, and you should have confidence that the provider will still be in business years from now.
 It’s also hard to switch providers once you make a decision, so consider how easy it will be to do business with the company in the future.

 In short, there are lots of different products and many different options.
 There’s no one-size-fits-all model.